Still 500 days to go.

 The 1st of July of the next year is slowly but steady approaching but we still have to survive one winter.
 The winter gray is a pain in my neck and therefore a few warm days under the sun of Thailand were luring.
 Actually, we wanted to learn kite surfing, but the wind is so calm that the surf schools do not even unpack the boards.
 The sun is wonderful, the country inspiring and people are unbelievable friendly.

 With the long lead of our 500-day launch, this is probably the best-planned cruise of all time, including Columbus.
-Shortly before leaving for Asia, I sent the first briefing to the Rivercafe crew for the maiden voyage.
-We will sail with four of us.
-With JanaBo and Tim we will have two wonderful crew mates and friends on our trip from Cape Town to the Caribbean.
-With both of them I will sleep relaxed as they watch over the course and the ship.
-Tim, as Captain of the “Gloria”, has already saved our but in the middle of the Atlantic.
-When we lost our streering about 600 nm (1,000 km) from Barbados, Tim sailed a detour.
-He met us for a rendezvous in the middle of nowhere in the Atlantic and the fabulous Ty jumped overboard to swim to us.
-(More in the article “What happened so far“).
-That connects.
-And Tim’s British humor is as refreshing as a cold beer on a hot day.
+Shortly before leaving for Asia, I wrote the first briefing for the maiden voyage.
+We plan to sail with four/five of us.
+With JanaBo, we will have a wonderful crew mates and friend on our trip from Cape Town to the Caribbean.
 JanaBo ever wanted to cross the Atlantic, but it did not work out – a tragic-beautiful story.
 She was already aboard a yacht in Cape Verde and had to sign off the day before the start because sweet Alva had announced.
 Barbados was Zika country and nothing for expectant mothers.
 Today, Alva is old enough to let Mama out on the Atlantic.
 Basti, the permanent father of the year, will manage it all – until we meet again in the Caribbean.